Bird Watch: Sightings from Greater Newburyport and beyond

 These recent sightings are compiled by Sue McGrath of the Newburyport Birders.
 Report your sightings to Newburyport Birders at newburyportbirders@comcast.net or call 978-204-2976.
 Visit www.newburyportbirders.com for additional information.

-New Hampshire Seacoast: Western Sandpiper, Great Egret, Glossy Ibis, Snowy Egret, Common Eider, Semipalmated Sandpiper, Semipalmated Plover, Black Guillemot, Black-bellied Plover, Semipalmated Plover, White-rumped Sandpiper, Semipalmated Sandpiper, Greater Yellowlegs, Bonaparte’s Gull, Laughing Gull, Common Tern, Great Cormorant, Double-crested Cormorant, Great Blue Heron, Purple Martin, Spotted Sandpiper, Peregrine Falcon, Hudsonian Godwit, Marbled Godwit.
+Sandy Point Reservation, Plum Island: Ruddy Turnstone, Laughing Gull, Forster's Tern, Common Tern, Least Tern, Piping Plover, Semipalmated Plover, Semipalmated Sandpiper, Herring Gull, Great Black-backed Gull, Double-crested Cormorant, Sanderling,

-Parker River National Wildlife Refuge, Plum Island: Long-billed Dowitcher, Willet, Whimbrel, Caspian Tern, Black Tern, Forster’s Tern, Green Heron, Sora, Northern Waterthrush, Purple Martin, Tree Swallow, Peregrine Falcon, Tricolored Heron, American Avocet, Wilson’s Phalarope, Glossy Ibis, Snowy Egret, Yellow-crowned Night-Heron, Great-crested Flycatcher, Black Tern, Black Guillemot, Least Bittern, Solitary Sandpiper, Marbled Godwit, Black-crowned Night-Heron, Greater Yellowlegs, Lesser Yellowlegs, Piping Plover, Least Tern, Common Tern, Wilson’s Phalarope, Barn Swallow, American Robin, Northern Mockingbird, Eastern Kingbird, Great Black-backed Gull, Great Egret, Snowy Egret, Double-crested Cormorant, Mallard, Green-winged Teal, Great Blue Heron, Northern Cardinal, Gadwall, American Goldfinch, Gray Catbird, Spotted Sandpiper, Hudsonian Godwit.
+Woodsom Farm, Amesbury: American Goldfinch,Blue Jay,Barn Swallow, Tree Swallow, Gray Catbird, Northern Cardinal, Northern Mockingbird, American Robin, Common Yellowthroat, Mourning Dove, Double-crested Cormorant, Black-capped Chickadee, Ruby-throated Hummingbird, Lesser Yellowlegs, Least Sandpiper, Song Sparrow, House Sparrow, Savannah Sparrow, American Crow, Great Blue Heron, Eastern Meadowlark

-Perkins Park, Newburyport: White Ibis, Wood Duck, Black-crowned Night-Heron, Yellow-crowned Night-Heron, Great Egret, Glossy Ibis, Snowy Egret, Osprey, Tree Swallow, Belted Kingfisher.
+Perkins Park, Newburyport: White Ibis, Wood Duck, Black-crowned Night-Heron, Yellow-crowned Night-Heron, Great Egret, Snowy Egret, Osprey, Tree Swallow, Belted Kingfisher

 Commented